-The statistic shows the gross domestic product (GDP) in Japan from 2004 to 2014.
-In 2012, the gross domestic product of Japan amounted to around 6 trillion U.S. dollars.
+The statistic shows the gross domestic product (GDP) in Japan from 2008 to 2013, with projections up until 2018.
+In 2012, the gross domestic product of Japan amounted to around six trillion U.S. dollars.

 Gross domestic product of Japan